Introduction

 Account for currency conversion

 If your business conducts cross-border exports, account for currency conversions within the invoice.
-Mention exchange rates, and specify how currency conversion will be dealt with.
-Use a cross-border payment provider like Xflow to minimize risks.
+Mention exchange rates and specify how currency conversion will be dealt with.

 Integrating proforma invoices with invoicing and payment platforms